 But – a smaller number of quality subscribers can be better than a massive audience that’s less engaged.

-It’s relative and determined on how you choose to monetize.
+It’s relative and determined by how you choose to monetize.

 Before you bring in any type of affiliate marketing, you should work on perfecting your newsletter content and generating lots of interest from subscribers.
 The more subscribers you already have, the more you can learn about your readers’ interests and the more you’ll make when monetization begins.